The 20 Best Deafness Craniofacial Syndrome Doctors Near Me

 English

-Elaine Zackai is a Medical Genetics specialist and a Pediatrics provider in Philadelphia, Pennsylvania.
+Elaine Zackai is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Zackai is rated as a Distinguished provider by MediFind in the treatment of Deafness Craniofacial Syndrome.
-Her top areas of expertise are Micrognathia, DiGeorge Syndrome, Hardikar Syndrome, Myringotomy, and Gastrostomy.
+She is also highly rated in 100 other conditions, according to our data.
+Her clinical expertise encompasses Micrognathia, DiGeorge Syndrome, Hardikar Syndrome, Myringotomy, and Gastrostomy.

 Distinguished in Deafness Craniofacial Syndrome